ivaROS/ivaHandy/README.md

 ## ros

 ros folder keeps all ROS-related packages to the handy arm, which includes description, control, gazebo and MoveIt! package.
-There are two verisons of Handy, one is the normal model which the other one is mesh-simplified model.
+There are two versions of Handy, one is the normal model which the other one is mesh-simplified model.
 Each has the four above packages.

 ### dependencies